Actions

 importing spin dash sprites in Flex 2 part 2

 To save us some time in importing each and every single sprite, We'll click on Import All to import all of our Spin Dash sprites.
-We'll leave all of the other options alone for now.
-Once finished, we should see our Spin Dash sprites that we added once you scroll down to the bottom under the "Sprites" section.
+Once that's finished, we should see our Spin Dash sprites that we added once you scroll down to the bottom under the "Sprites" section (or by scrolling the horizontal scroll bar to the very end of the sprite list).

 Next, we'll adjust the positioning of them.
 To do that, we'll select each individual Spin Dash sprite one by one from our selection and then hitting "Ctrl+A" (or by clicking and dragging the mouse cursor) to select the whole sprite as shown: